Riven Build Guide by Foxy Riven

 Hi, my name is Foxy Riven and this will be my first guide here.

-I started playing in april 2012 and right now i'm a Gold player on the EUW server.
-I plan on climbing the ladder to the top when the new season starts.
+I started playing in april 2012 and right now i'm a Platinum player on the EUW server.
+At the moment I play ADC in our gold 5v5 team.
+I plan on climbing the ladder to the top and without a doubt Riven will play a part in this.
 I recently brought my friend's account to gold in 21 games of which 16 I played Riven.
+My smurf Tonymeister climbed from silver 5 to gold 5 as well.
+Again playing a fair amount of Riven.
 This shows how Riven can actually carry games when mastered.
 And here I am trying to pass my knowledge to the world.

 While being a mid-player I suddenly picked up Riven in some free week, and fell in love with her right away!